 To report your child’s absence please call 01482 881531 to speak to the Attendance Officer, Mrs Carole Feather.
 It is important to try and call as early as possible on the first day of absence.
 It would be most helpful if any medical appointments for students could be made outside school hours where possible.

-If your son is convalescing, speak to us.
-We may be able to accommodate his needs.
+If your child is convalescing, speak to us.
+We may be able to accommodate their needs.

 We ask that all students are on site before 8:45 am in order that they can be ready to start registration at 8:50 am.
-If a student arrives after this time twice in one week then they will receive a detention.
+If a student arrives after this time then they will receive a detention.
 If a student arrives late after 9.45 a.m. with no valid reason then they will be recorded as an unauthorised absence.

-Please be aware that even if you contact school to explain why your son will be late, it has to be marked as a late.
+Please be aware that even if you contact school to explain why your child will be late, it has to be marked as a late.

 Beverley Grammar School encourages parents not to take family holidays during term time.
 Requests for all holidays during term time, in keeping with government policy, will not usually be authorised, unless the circumstances are truly exceptional.
 We do, however, wish to work with all of our families and thus strongly encourage parents to have a dialogue with us should there be an issue around attendance.

 As you may be aware all unauthorised absences have to be reported to the Local Authority.
 If parents fail to provide the school with a reason why their child is absent then this will be recorded as an unauthorised absence.
 Once a student has ten unauthorised absence sessions within a 13 week period, then this could incur a Fixed Penalty Notice warning which will be sent to the Education Welfare Service.

 Beverley Grammar School does not benefit financially from any fines paid.